It’s Time You Come To Visit

 Travel-medical insurance – Insurance covers expenses at local clinics and evacuation in case of emergency.
 It DOES NOT cover expenses related to travel delays due to COVID-19.

-Donation to Olancho Aid Foundation – A portion of your payment ($450 to be exact) is a tax-deductible contribution to help advance the impact of Olancho Aid Foundation in Honduras.
+Donation to Olancho Aid Foundation – A portion of your payment is a tax-deductible contribution to help advance the impact of Olancho Aid Foundation in Honduras.

 Flight and other travel expenses to and from Palmerola International Airport.

 Expenses related to a prolonged stay due to COVID.
 In the unfortunate case that a traveler were to test positive for COVID and were required to isolate and retest before traveling home, Olancho Aid will help the traveler to coordinate arrangements but the traveler will be responsible for expenses such as lodging at a local hotel, an additional COVID test, transportation to the airport (if they have to go on a different day than the rest of the group), meals, and any other expenses while in-country after the planned date of departure.

 Olancho Aid continues to monitor the state of the COVID-19 pandemic in Honduras and abroad.
 Appropriate precautions will be taken to keep travelers, staff and community members safe.
 Proof of vaccination and boosters (as recommended by the CDC) are required at least two weeks before departure.
 As the situation continues to change, expectations will be communicated to participants the week before their departure and adjusted upon arrival if needed.
 Travelers should bring masks as they are still being used in many settings in Honduras.

 Packing List – Coming Soon